willsu88/GoodreadsProject/README.md

 Here's a guide to help you navigate through our files:

-1. To understand and visualize our data, go to EDA.ipynb.
-There we perform a number of tasks including:
+1. For Data and Model Visualization, go to EDA.ipynb There we perform a number of tasks including:
     1. Understanding the data (after cleaning and shrinking)
     2. Visualizing the three models through different plots
     3. Comparing all the models' MSE performance together

-2. To understand how we loaded and cleaned our raw data go to：
+2. For Data Cleaning, go to：
     1. Folder: ExtractingMatrices
         - the extractThreeMatrices.ipynb notebook will show you how we converted a goodreads_interactions_fantasy_paranormal.csv file data